 live each day as if it’s a new stage of life.

-But most importantly, you’re not alone for feeling overwhelmed and confused.
+But most importantly, you’re not alone in feeling overwhelmed and confused.